 One pitfall with ketamine is transient "dissociative reactions".
 Full-blown out-of-body experiences are rare at the low therapeutic dose.
 Yet most depressives don't want to become psychonauts in any shape or form, just feel well.
 Another glutamate-modulating option is apimostinel, the orally active analogue of rapastinel.
 Apimostinel and rapastinel are glyxins - allosteric modulators of the glycine site of the NMDA receptor that typically lack ketamine's acute "psychotomimetic" effects.
 Both apimostinel and rapastinel are fast-acting, pain-killing, mood-brightening, neuroprotective smart drugs.
 Normally, neither apimostinel and rapastinel make users feel weird.
-Large, well-controlled clinical trials are needed to confirm encouraging early results.
+Alas, the results announced in March 2019 of a Phase 3 trial of rapastinel as an adjunctive treatment of major depression were not encouraging.
 For a useful list of therapeutic mood-brighteners under commercial development, see Wikipedia's investigational antidepressants.
 "Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity", says the World Health Organization (WHO) in its founding constitution.
 As so defined, can good health for all sentient beings be achieved without rewriting our genetic source code?
 Probably not, but gene therapy for sick Darwinian minds is still decades away from routine use.
 For now, we are stuck with drugs, and compassion.

 WORKING FOR A DRUG-FREE FUTURE